kierate/vagrant-port-forwarding-info/README.md

 Vagrant port forwarding info trigger
 ====================================

-I find myself starting many vagrant boxes with webservers at the same time, and this helps me track which deployments are available on the particlar VM and which port was forwarded.
+If you find starting many vagrant boxes with webservers at the same time (like I do), then this vagrant trigger will can help you track which VMs use which ports.
+It also shows you what deployments are available on the particular VM.

 Installation
 ------------